How to Have a Frugal $42 Weekly Grocery Budget

 Here is the secret to a frugal $42 weekly grocery budget for a family of 4! (and no, it’s not couponing!)
-If you are trying to live a frugal lifestyle and stay in a thrifty budget for your food, these tips and tricks to will give you the simple steps you need to feed your family for only $42 per week!
+If you are trying to live a frugal lifestyle and stay in a thrifty budget for your food, these tips, and tricks will give you the simple steps you need to feed your family for only $42 per week!

 Have you ever left the grocery store in tears?
 And not because they were sold out of your favorite ice cream that you binge when the kids are asleep.

 You know that sick feeling in the pit of your stomach that you get when stand at the cash register, watching the cost go up as each item is scanned?
-Especially after you spent so long trying to choose the least-expensive items?
+Especially after you spent so long trying to choose the least expensive items?

-Have you tried to meal plan and stick to a shopping list, only to blow your food budget in the second week of the month.
+Have you tried to meal plan and stick to a shopping list, only to blow your food budget in the second week of the month?

 Hey y’all, Tiffany here.